 The Benefits of Obtaining Your Companion Puppy from a “Show” Breeder

 To begin, let’s define what I mean by a “show” breeder.
-A “show” breeder is simply someone who participates often and successfully in American Kennel Club (AKC) Conformation competition, and will have both Champion and Grand Champion titles on most of their dogs.
+A “show” breeder is simply someone who participates often and successfully in American Kennel Club (AKC) Conformation competition, and will have both Champion and/or Grand Champion titles on most of their dogs.

 When you are trying to find the right breeder, and looking for a reputable, responsible and ethical source for your new companion puppy, there are a great number of advantages in obtaining your puppy from a “show” breeder!